-During the Imagine stage of the Engineering Design Process, students must “brainstorm solutions and research ideas.”
+During the Imagine stage of the Engineering Design Process, students must brainstorm solutions and research ideas.
 Students have already brainstormed which materials they think will work best and which will not, but how do they know what they think is true?
-Tell students that “we will have to investigate the different ways we currently block light and the materials they use to complete the Darken the Room Challenge.”
+Tell students, “We will have to investigate the different ways we currently block light and the materials you use to complete the Darken the Room Challenge.”

-Have students pair up and provide students with a flashlight or other portable light source (smart devices often have a flashlight feature.)
-Give students an opportunity to imagine how they might investigate different materials or current room darkening solutions such as shades or shutters.
-Questions to ask that might facilitate conversation that lead to stronger investigations include:
+Have students pair up and provide each pair with a flashlight or other portable light source (smart devices often have a flashlight feature.)
+Give students an opportunity to imagine how they might investigate different materials or current room darkening solutions, such as shades or shutters.
+Questions to ask that might facilitate conversation that lead to stronger investigations include these:

-● What will you be looking for to determine if a materials blocks light well or not?
+● What will you be looking for to determine if a material blocks light well or not?

 ● How will you collect your data as you investigate different materials?

-If students are struggling to come up with a way to investigate you can share this investigation video.
-But if students come up with a sufficiently fair test to investigate materials on their own, it is encouraged that you allow students to pursue their own investigation plans.
-You will want to make sure collect data as they investigate.
-If students do not readily prepare their own data table you or time constraints limit this opportunity, consider sharing the data table provided on page four of this digital notebook.
+If students are struggling to find a way to investigate, you can share this investigation video.
+But if students develop a sufficiently fair test to investigate materials on their own, it is encouraged that you allow them to pursue their own investigation plans.
+You will want to make sure they collect data as they investigate.
+If students do not readily prepare their own data table, or if you or time constraints limit this opportunity, consider sharing the data table provided on page four of this digital notebook.